xibz/spec/links.md

 The `global_id` is an ID that will be generated when a new CDEvent span is wanted or if no CDEvent span is present.
 This ID will follow the [UUID](https://datatracker.ietf.org/doc/html/rfc4122) format.
-Global IDs will serve as a bucket for all CDEvents with some sort of relation to eachother.
+Global IDs will serve as a bucket for all CDEvents with some sort of relation to each other.

 The `parent_ids` is an array of `context.id`s rather than `subject.id` since the `subject.id` do not have a specified format, and may not be unique across